 Virtually no veterinary clinics have an AEO strategy.
 The sheer volume and variety of queries pet owners ask (symptoms, costs, breeds, species, emergencies) creates dozens of content opportunities with zero competition.
 The clinic that publishes breed health guides, symptom pages, cost transparency, and species-specific service pages will own AI recommendations for their market by default.

 If building this content is more than your team can handle between appointments, that is the problem AEO platforms solve.
-The Loudmink AEO platform writes condition-specific and species content based on what AI search engines look for in your market, covering blog, Reddit, and YouTube.
-Plans from $99/mo.
+The Loudmink AEO platform writes condition-specific and species content based on what AI search engines look for in your market, covering blog, Reddit, and YouTube, and tracks what AI search engines say about your clinic across engines.
+Check your visibility or explore plans from $99/mo.

 Frequently Asked Questions